sujnankumar/sujnankumar/README.md

 # 👋 Hi, I'm Sujnan Kumar (@sujnankumar)

-## About Me
+## 🚀 About Me
-🔹 Passionate about technology, coding, and problem-solving.
+I am a tech enthusiast passionate about coding, problem-solving, and building innovative solutions.
-🔹 Always eager to learn and explore new technologies.
+Always eager to learn and explore new technologies, I thrive on challenges and continuous improvement.

-🔹 Interested in collaborating on open-source projects and hackathons.
+## 🔥 What I Do

-## Skills & Interests
+💻 **Full-Stack Development** – Crafting scalable and efficient applications.
-✔ Full-Stack Development
+🎯 **Competitive Programming** – Solving complex problems with optimized algorithms.
-✔ Competitive Programming
+🔐 **Cybersecurity & Ethical Hacking** – Exploring vulnerabilities and competing in Capture The Flag (CTF) challenges.
-✔ Cybersecurity & Ethical Hacking
+🤖 **Machine Learning & AI** – Experimenting with AI models and data-driven insights.
-✔ Machine Learning & AI
+⚡ **Web Scraping & Automation** – Extracting valuable data and automating workflows.

-✔ Web Scraping & Automation
+## 🤝 Let's Collaborate

-## Let's Connect
+I’m always open to exciting projects, hackathons, and open-source contributions.
-📫 Reach me via GitHub discussions or contributions.
+If you have an interesting idea, feel free to connect!

 ⚡ Fun Fact: I am an Engineer who loves challenges!